danionpluto/ticket-system/README.md

 This design, with a little more time could be greatly improved by sorting by priority and automatically sending "resolved" tickets to the bottom.
 This implemenation would allow for the support team to track the tickets they have already resolved without them getting in the way of higher priority or newer tickets.

-Note about the CORS Configuration: To make the frontend and backend work together during development and testing, CORS is configured to allow requests from all origins (`allow_origins=["*"]`).This safe for development and demo purposes but should be restricted in production environments.
+Note about the CORS Configuration: To make the frontend and backend work together during development and testing, I configured CORS to allow requests from all origins (`allow_origins=["*"]`).
+This is safe for my purposes but would change if I developed further.

 # Screenshots
 Ticket Form: